What is the Clean Fifteen, Dirty Dozen?

 They also rated the top 15 fruits and vegetables that have stronger resistance and better farming practices associated with them to make them cleaner fruits and vegetables.

-Although I recommend getting as much produce organic as possible the clean 15 list is one you can buy non-organic, save money, enjoy, and not endure an onslaught of pesticides and chemicals.
+Although I recommend getting as much organic produce as possible, the clean 15 are safe to buy non-organic.
+You can save money, enjoy, and not endure an onslaught of pesticides and chemicals.

 The dirty dozen are fruits and vegetables to either avoid or to be sure to always pay more and get organic.